 Over the centuries, the gardens have been shaped and beloved by enthusiastic members of the Hobhouse family; namely Margaret Hobhouse, who elevated them to a Victorian ideal, introducing colour, building a greenhouse and planting beech, oak, pine, walnut and cedar.
 Esteemed garden designer Penelope Hobhouse revived Margaret’s vision in the 1970s, followed by experimenters of colour Nori and Sandra Pope, who first opened them to the public in the mid-1980s.

 Inspired by Somerset heritage, sustainable agriculture and artisan production, the estate is now open as a luxury hotel and garden attraction, including restaurants, farm shops, a cyder press and cellar, and immersive exhibitions including The Story of Gardening and Beezantium.
-We encourage a ‘patchwork quilt’ of land and livestock to improve biodiversity from the ground up, returning composted waste to the soil to increase its fertility for the next growing season.
-We care for the land that feeds us.
+The team at The Newt Garden encourage a ‘patchwork quilt’ of land and livestock to improve biodiversity from the ground up, returning composted waste to the soil to increase its fertility for the next growing season.